antmicro/topwrap/docs/source/developers_guide/ipxact-design.md

                 TDATA: [dat_i, 31, 0]
 ```

-This fragment of [](../description_files.md#design-description) would translate to the below IP-XACT description, assuming the `dat_i` signal was previously defined in the ad-hoc ports section.
+This fragment of [Design description](../description_files.md#design-description) would translate to the below IP-XACT description, assuming the `dat_i` signal was previously defined in the ad-hoc ports section.

 ```xml
 <ipxact:busInterfaces>